-- Ensure that the network connection between supplier and consumer DSAs is sufficiently reliable and fast to allow large protocol data units (PDUs) to be transferred successfully.
-X.525 updateShadow PDUs can be very large typically around 1 MB per 1000 entries updated.
-In the case of a full refresh, a single PDU holds the data for every entry in the unit of replication; in the case of an incremental refresh, the PDU holds only the data that was changed since the last refresh. - Ensure that the DSA operational parameter dots is set to greater than 1, so that replication activity can proceed without causing user requests to be suspended until replication activity completes. - For a DSA which is acting as both supplier and consumer, ensure that the DSA operational parameter optimistic is set to off, and the DSA operational parameter updates is set to 2, so that large replication transactions are not constantly aborted due to influence from user updates. - For a DSA which is acting solely as a consumer, ensure that the DSA operational parameter updates is set to 1, so that normal update operations do not interfere with shadow update operations.
+- Ensure that the network connection between supplier and consumer DSAs is fast and reliable enough to allow large protocol data units (PDUs) to be transferred successfully. - X.525 updateShadow PDUs are typically around 1MB per 1000 entries updated.
+In the case of a full refresh, a single PDU holds the data for every entry in the unit of replication; in the case of an incremental refresh, the PDU holds only the data that was changed since the last refresh. - Ensure that the DSA operational parameter dots is set to greater than 1.
+This prevents user requests being suspended during replication. - For a DSA that is both supplier and consumer, ensure that the DSA operational parameter optimistic is set to off, and the DSA operational parameter updates is set to 2. - This ensures that large replication transactions are not aborted due to influence from user updates. - For a DSA that is solely a consumer, ensure that the DSA operational parameter updates is set to 1. - This prevents normal update operations from interfering with the shadow update operations.

-- Avoid replication agreements that make use of replication features that ViewDS does not support.
+- Avoid replication features that are unsupported by ViewDS.
 In ViewDS, subtree specifications are not supported by shadow consumers ("subordinate completeness" is not implemented) and entries copied with attribute selection applied are treated as complete. - Do not set up more than about 10 shadowing agreements in a single DSA.

 Having a large number of shadowing agreements may have a detrimental effect on performance, even when no shadow updates are being processed.